ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**

 `--build`, `-b`
 :   Use this option to delete all build runs of the specified build.
-The `--build` is required, if you do not specify the `--name` value.
+The `--build` option is required, if you do not specify the `--name` value.
 This value is optional.

 `--force`, `-f`
 :   Force deletion without confirmation.
 This value is optional.
 The default value is `false`.